firecat53/dockerfiles/README.md

   I currently use.
 Others could potentially be out of date.
 I prefer when possible to build my own Docker images rather than pull images build by someone else.
-The only exceptions are `official` images that are vetted by Docker and the Plex image (because I trust the company and pay them money for support).
+The only exceptions are `official` images that are vetted by Docker and the Plex image.

   - **Check-MK** (Monitoring system based on Nagios.)
   - **Couchpotato**